-Widely regarded as a legend of the French natural wine scene, Patrick Bouju began with 1.5 hectare of vines in 2004 and now manages around 5 hectares in Auverne, France.
-Patrick Bouju, who makes wine under the name Domaine la Bohème, also buys grapes from other growers to craft some of his wines (aka Negociant wines), in order to push his offering beyond his own vines.
+Widely regarded as a legend of the French natural wine scene, Patrick Bouju now manages around 5 hectares in Auvergne, France.
+Bouju, who makes wine under the name Domaine la Bohème, also buys grapes from other growers to craft some of his wines (i.e. Negociant wines), in order to push his offering beyond his own vines.

 Patrick Bouju's collaboration with Action Bronson

-A few years ago, Patrick Bouju teamed up with famed rapper Action Bronson and respected importer Ochin Evis to create ‘A La Natural’ together, a wine that features all of the makers characterized on the label too.
+A few years ago, Patrick Bouju teamed up with famed rapper Action Bronson and respected importer Ochin Clovis to create ‘A La Natural’ together, a wine that features all of the makers characterised on the label too.
 The 'A La Natural’ Rouge 2017 is a blend of Chardonnay & Gamay, whilst the ‘A La Natural’ Blanc 2017 is a blend of Muscat & Chardonnay.
 More popular wines from Patrick Bouju include Mol, Festejar, Violette, Lulu and Super B.